RCHI-Lab/BodyMAP/README.md

 We are grateful for the [BodyPressure](https://github.com/Healthcare-Robotics/BodyPressure) project from which we have borrowed specific elements of the code base.

+We are also grateful to [Simon](https://github.com/simonseo) for the discussions and many late night reviews.
+This work wouldn't have been possible without him.

 ## :white_check_mark: Cite

 If you find **BodyMAP** useful for your your research and applications, please kindly cite using this BibTeX: